solana-labs/solana/book/src/stake-delegation-and-rewards.md

 point value.
 This value is recorded in the bank in a [sysvar](terminology.md#sysvar) that maps epochs to point values.

-During redemption, the stake program counts the points earned by the stake for each epoch, multiplies that by the epoch's point value and transfers the result from a rewards account into the stake and vote accounts according to the vote account's commission setting.
+During redemption, the stake program counts the points earned by the stake for each epoch, multiplies that by the epoch's point value, and transfers lamports in that amount from a rewards account into the stake and vote accounts according to the vote account's commission setting.

 ### Economics